Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 # Make Your First API Call

 This section describes the process to send an API request to the server and receive a response payload.
-To test the APIs, use the third-party API testing tool like Postman.
+To test the APIs, use the third-party API testing tool.

 ## Using Third-Party API Testing Tools